-The element of black and metal work was my nod to contemporary, the bright colours were happy pops that appear throughout the lodge with the library, tall boys and desks in the bedrooms being the element of campaign living.
-Tuludi is contemporary, bright and cheeky, and in all honesty a risky combination that has just worked our perfectly.”
+The element of black and metalwork was my nod to contemporary, the bright colours were happy pops that appear throughout the lodge with the library, tallboys and desks in the bedrooms being the element of campaign living.
+Tuludi is contemporary, bright and cheeky, and in all honesty, a risky combination that has just worked out perfectly.”

 “With regards to freedom with both projects I was given guidelines and suggestions by my Natural Selection representative but none of these impacted on the project in a way that was restrictive, so to answer your question.
 I was given adequate freedom to create outside of my box.”

-“My favourite design feature at Sable Alley is the Combretum pods, they look amazing and I loved designing and putting this altogether.
+“My favourite design feature at Sable Alley is the Combretum pods, they look amazing and I loved designing and putting this all together.